World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 'The Last Judgment': rooftop sculpture group by Esther Raucher.

-LISTS AND LINKS: kids - reptiles - chased! - flying - "underhand" lucidity: you know you're cheating! - juvenilia - puberty - body image - animal people - birds - dream sculpture - more from Dreamworks Quarterly - letting go
+LISTS AND LINKS: kids - snakes - chased! - flying - "underhand" lucidity: you know you're cheating! - juvenilia - puberty - body image - animal people - birds - dream sculpture - more from Dreamworks Quarterly - letting go

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books